 The breadth and scope of the agency’s education and prevention work is at an all-time high.
 Virginia ABC leads the Commonwealth in alcohol prevention and public education initiatives by offering training and materials for use by licensed establishments, community groups and parents around the state.
 Agency staff develops partnerships, conducts speaking engagements and presents programs that promote the responsible consumption of alcoholic beverages to those of age, and zero tolerance to those underage.
 These programs highlight the dangers of alcohol misuse and hazardous behaviors, such as driving under the influence (DUI), binge drinking and public drunkenness.
 In addition, the agency provides thousands of dollars in grant funding to enhance community coalitions and programs at Virginia colleges and universities.

 Virginia ABC's newly-accredited Bureau of Law Enforcement has a more diverse range of job duties than ever before.
 The Bureau has increased in size and scope in recent years to keep pace with agency needs and to better connect with other law enforcement departments and agencies, building multi-jurisdiction, and sometimes multi-state, cases.
 Virginia ABC's Bureau of Law Enforcement has nine regional offices supporting more than 100 special agents located throughout the state.
-Virginia ABC special agents have full police powers with a diverse range of duties: conducting underage buyer compliance checks to help prevent underage access to alcohol, inspecting license applicants, enforcing ABC laws in more than 17,000 licensed establishments and conducting criminal investigations.
+Virginia ABC special agents have full police powers with a diverse range of duties: conducting underage buyer compliance checks to help prevent underage access to alcohol, inspecting license applicants, enforcing ABC laws in nearly 19,000 licensed establishments and conducting criminal investigations.

 The Bureau of Law Enforcement is also comprised of licensing, compliance and administrative services.
 Staff in those areas serve as liaisons to breweries, distilleries and wineries; inform and interact with manufacturers, importers and distributors; collect Virginia state taxes; process invoices and renewals; conduct alcohol-related training about state ABC laws; and maintain records for businesses with ABC licenses and individuals seeking licenses related to alcohol sale and consumption at private special events.